SSrustworthy/DLRML-docs/docs/explore/Disneyland/Critter Country/Mile_Long_Bar.md

 **Loop Total Length**: Unknown

-Based on a 1974 record from the Jack Wagner collection and [https://waltsmusic.com/index.php/home/other-disney-media/item/489-disneyland-mile-long-bar-1974.](https://waltsmusic.com/index.php/home/other-disney-media/item/489-disneyland-mile-long-bar-1974.)
+This loop is said to have played in the Mile Long Bar.
+This tracklist is based on a 1974 casette from Jack Wagner’s personal collection and [https://waltsmusic.com/index.php/jack-wagner-collection/disneyland-mile-long-bar-music-4.](https://waltsmusic.com/index.php/jack-wagner-collection/disneyland-mile-long-bar-music-4.)
 This is likely only a partial loop.
 Also see the [https://disney-parks-music-compendium.blogspot.com/2022/11/mile-long-bar-bgm.html](https://disney-parks-music-compendium.blogspot.com/2022/11/mile-long-bar-bgm.html)  .

 ## Tracklist